We got it.

 Of course, before you can sell reliability, you have to be found.
 In a previous article, I broke down the technical side of this equation, discussing how to get your 3PL found by AI procurement tools.

 That piece covers the "Foundation" and "Awareness" pillars of the FADA framework, ensuring that when a procurement manager asks ChatGPT for a "reliable 3PL in Houston," your name appears.
-Once that digital introduction happens, the strategies discussed here take over to close the deal.
+Once that digital introduction happens, the strategies I've discussed here take over to close the deal.

 Conclusion